jucian0/solidjs-createform/README.md

 }
 ```

-## Validation ?
+## Validation

-CreateForm use yup validation schema, so you just need to pass a validation schema to the `createForm` function.
+CreateForm uses yup validation schema, so you just need to pass a validation schema to the `createForm` function.

 ```js
 const form = createForm({